 Please excuse the well-worn metaphor I’ve used for the title, but I want to use this article to bring together a few threads of things I have been thinking about recently.
 Last month on the HMMR Podcast I discussed a few topics that I need a bit more attention.
-The first of these was stimulated by a discussion on carbohydrate periodisation, which I’ve written about a few times in my sports science monthly articles (LINK); in the podcast, this spurred on a bit of a discussion about how sometimes you need to stress the body in new ways to allow for adaption to occur.
+The first of these was stimulated by a discussion on carbohydrate periodisation, which I’ve written about a few times in my sports science monthly articles; in the podcast, this spurred on a bit of a discussion about how sometimes you need to stress the body in new ways to allow for adaption to occur.
 The second thing is something I feel like I’ve been saying a lot of recently, which is that you can’t view the athlete as a system of individual systems that adapts to individual training; for example, when working on sprint biomechanics there will be both muscular and mental adaptations that occur, and the training session will create both skill-based and physiological changes that are good for the athlete.
 Everything within the athlete is interlinked, and we need to extend our thinking to take this into account.

-Sorry, the rest of this article or content is available to members only.
+Sorry, this content is for members only.

 Already a member?
 Login below…

 […] Craig Pickering: What Doesn’t Kill Us Makes Us Stronger […]

 Feel free to contribute!